Representation theory of Geigle-Lenzing complete intersections: is -factorial and has -isolated singularities

-\subsection{$R$ is $\L$-factorial and has $\L$-isolated singularities}
+\section{$R$ is $\L$-factorial and has $\L$-isolated singularities}

-Let $(R,\L)$ be a weak GL complete intersection associated with hyperplanes $H_1,\ldots,H_n$ in $\P^d$ and weights $p_1,\ldots,p_n$.
-In this subsection, we give some ring theoretic properties of $(R,\L)$.
-In particular, we show that, in a graded sense, $(R,\L)$ is always factorial, and has isolated singularities if $(R,\L)$ is a GL complete intersection.
+Let $(R,\L)$ be a GL complete intersection associated with linear forms $\ell_1,\ldots,\ell_n$ and weights $p_1,\ldots,p_n$.
+In this section, we give some ring theoretic properties of $(R,\L)$.
+In particular, we show that, in a graded sense, $(R,\L)$ is factorial and has isolated singularities.

 Let us start with introducing some notions for graded rings.